owkin/PyDESeq2/docs/source/index.rst

    pip install pydeseq2

-If you're interested in contributing or want access to the development version, please see the :ref: contributing section.
+If you're interested in contributing or want access to the development version, please see the :ref:`contributing`.

 Requirements
 ------------